bamcis-io/multi-az-observability/API.md

 ##### `Z_SCORE` <a name="Z_SCORE" id="multi-az-observability.OutlierDetectionAlgorithm.Z_SCORE"></a>

-Uses z-score to determine if the skew in faults or high latency respones exceeds a defined number of standard devations   A good default threshold value for this is 2, meaning the outlier value is outside 95% of the normal distribution.
+Uses z-score to determine if the skew in faults or high latency respones exceeds a defined number of standard devations.

+A good default threshold value for this is 2, meaning the outlier value is outside 95% of the normal distribution.
 Using 3 means the outlier is outside 99.7% of the normal distribution.

 ---